CatherineH1/funIHC/README.md

 ## Overview
-This repository contains the code and data for the simulations and benchmarks described in our paper.
-The analysis uses a main function, which relies on two helper functions.
-The repository is structured to facilitate easy reproducibility of results.
+This repository contains the code and data for the simulations and benchmark examples described in our paper.
+R and MATLAB implementations are provided.

+## Options
+As described in our paper, we propose three distinct distance metrics for use with
+funIHC:
+1. funIHC (curves), where the functional form of the curves is directly utilized with a measure of functional distance to quantify dissimilarity between them.
+Set type==0
+2. funIHC (1st derivative): The first-order derivative of the curves is utilized with a measure of functional distance to quantify dissimilarity between them.
+Set type==1
+3. funIHC (coefficients), which involves a dimension reduction via a basis function expansion of the original curves followed by computation of distances based on the resulting vectors.
+Set type==2